Exam results and Clearing

 You could consider deferring your place, or if you decide that you no longer want to go to university or college, you can ‘decline your place’ through the UCAS hub.
 See UCAS for further guidance.

-If you want to explore apprenticeships, you can find out more on the UCAS apprenticeship hub for further information and to look for vacancies.
+If you want to explore apprenticeships, you can find out more on the UCAS apprenticeship hub to look for vacancies.
+You can also research the other options available on our Higher Education page.

 Exam results support

-See the below contact details for any support: 📱 💻
+See the below contact details for support across the UK: 📱 💻

 England